 You can control whether subnets are public or private, and whether instances get public IP addresses.
 You can set up your VCN to have access to the internet if you like.
 You can also privately connect your VCN to public Oracle Cloud Infrastructure services such as Object Storage, to your on-premises network, or to another VCN.

-When you create a subnet, by default it's considered public, which means instances in that subnet are allowed to have public IP addresses.
-Whoever launches the instance chooses whether it has a public IP address.
-You can override that behavior when creating the subnet and request that it be private, which means instances launched in the subnet are prohibited from having public IP addresses.
+When you create a subnet, by default it's considered public, which means instances in that subnet are allowed to have public IPv4 addresses and internet communication is permitted with IPv6 endpoints.
+Whoever launches the instance chooses whether it has a public IPv4 address or specifies whether an IPv6 address from the allocated CIDR will be assigned.
+You can override that behavior when creating the subnet and request that it be private, which disallows the use of public IPv4 addresses and internet communication with IPv6 endpoints.
 Network administrators can therefore ensure that instances in the subnet have no internet access, even if the VCN has a working internet gateway, and security rules and firewall rules allow the traffic.

 Each instance has a primary VNIC that's created during instance launch and cannot be removed.
 You can add secondary VNICs to an existing instance (in the same availability domain as the primary VNIC) and remove them as you like.

 Every VNIC has a private IP address from the associated subnet's CIDR.
 You can choose the particular IP address (during instance launch or secondary VNIC creation), or Oracle can choose it for you.
 The private IP address does not change during the lifetime of the instance and cannot be removed.
-You can also add secondary private IPs to a VNIC.
+You can also add secondary private IPv4 addresses or secondary IPv6 addresses to a VNIC.

-If the VNIC is in a public subnet, then each private IP on that VNIC can have a public IP assigned to it at your discretion.
-Oracle chooses the particular IP address.
+If the VNIC is in a public subnet, then each private IP on that VNIC can have a public IPv4 address or IPv6 address assigned to it at your discretion.
+For IPv4, Oracle chooses the particular IP address.
+For IPv6, you can specify the IP address.
 There are two types of public IPs: ephemeral and reserved.
 An ephemeral public IP exists only for the lifetime of the private IP it's assigned to.
 In contrast, a reserved public IP exists as long as you want it to.
 You maintain a pool of reserved public IPs and allocate them to your instances at your discretion.
 You can move them from resource to resource in a region as you need to.